node-js-libs/node.io/docs/README.md

-node.io executes jobs in the following format.
+A node.io job takes the following format

-job.js

     var Job = require('node.io').Job;
     var options = {}, methods = {};
     exports.job = new Job(options, methods);

-To run job.js from the command line, run the following command in the same directory:
+To run this job (e.g. saved as myjob.js) from the command line, run the following command in the same directory

     $ node.io myjob

-A typical node.io job typically consists of a) taking some input, b) using or transforming it, and c) outputting something.

-A full list of available job methods and options is [available here](#). however jobs typically contain an input, run, and output method.
+A full list of available job methods and options is [available here](#), however jobs typically contain an input, run, and output method.
 If omitted, input and output default to STDIN and STDOUT.

 ## Getting started